TheCrowned/Useful-Linux-Commands/README.md

    sudo systemctl disable btsync.service sudo systemctl status btsync.service

+* To see fail2ban status for a given set (such as sshd)

+   sudo fail2ban-client status sshd

 * To handle torrents
    service transmission-deamon stop
    transmission-deamon --noauth
    transmission-deamon -a "MAGNETURI"
    transmission-daemon -l   #shows status transmission-daemon -t 1 -r   #removes torrent N.1

+* To rip a CD
+   cdparanoia -B
+   for t in track{01..18}*.wav; do lame -b 320 $t; done use puddletag to add ID3 tags

+* To loop microphone to speakers package name is pavucontrol pactl load-module module-loopback latency_msec=1 pactl unload-module $(pactl list short modules | awk '$2 =="module-loopback" { print $1 }' - ) # to disable

 **Imagemagick**
 * To resize, compress and rename all jpg files in a folder appending *_tn*: